-Care must be taken that “dead” pockets of line do not exist in which fluids and debris could accumulate.
+- Care must be taken that “dead” pockets of the line do not exist in which fluids and debris could accumulate.

 From the weight loss of the test coupons the corrosion rate can be determined, which should not be more than 0.01 mm/24 hours.
 If higher corrosion rates are measured or if any pitting is observed, the inhibitor shall be replaced and the test repeated until acceptable results are obtained.

-Corrosion control during chemical cleaning shall be demonstrated by use of suitable method(s) of corrosion monitoring including the use of corrosion coupons installed for the total cleaning duration.
+Corrosion control during chemical cleaning shall be demonstrated by the use of a suitable method(s) of corrosion monitoring including the use of corrosion coupons installed for the total cleaning duration.

-If detergent, soda ash solution, rinses, and other liquids are discharged to public waters, these liquid effluent must comply with the applicable state and local discharge regulations, guidelines, and standards.
+If detergent, soda ash solution, rinses, and other liquids are discharged to public waters, these liquid effluents must comply with the applicable state and local discharge regulations, guidelines, and standards.

 If any liquid effluent streams are discharged to a sewer system connected with a sewage treatment plant, they must comply with the applicable state and local pretreatment regulations.

 Externally cleaned surfaces shall be visually examined under a lighting level, including both general and supplementary lighting, of 2700 lux on the surfaces being examined.
-A lighting level of 1100 lux may be used upon CONTRACTOR’S approval.
-Visual examination shall be supplemented with closed circuit television cameras, borescopes, mirrors, and other aids, as necessary, to properly examine inaccessible or difficult-to-see surfaces.
+A lighting level of 1100 lux may be used upon the contractor’s approval.
+The visual examination shall be supplemented with closed-circuit television cameras, borescopes, mirrors, and other aids, as necessary, to properly examine inaccessible or difficult-to-see surfaces.
 Lights shall be positioned to prevent glare on the surfaces being examined.

 Visual examination shall confirm that cleaning solutions are completely removed.